tahashieenavaz/homa/README.md

     model.train(train_dataloader)
 ```

-Similarly you can manually take care of decomposition of data from the `DataLoader`.
+Alternatively, you may manually unpack the DataLoader and pass data batches yourself:

 ```py
 from homa.vision import Resnet